NVK2016/TriviaGame/README.md

 ### KNOW BUG IN THE PROGRAM :

-On the final screen, it does show the scoreboard results  but doesnt show the restart button inspite of setting the display:block property on the button .
+On the final screen, it does show the scoreboard results  but doesnt considered the lastrecord in case if the question has timeout.